-The Artificial Pancreas Treatment (APT) represents a major shift in the approach to treating advanced diabetes complications.
-APT is an intravenous therapy, administered in a clinical setting, that utilizes a precise high-pressure pulsation algorithm to intelligently perfuse insulin into a diabetic patient- effectively mimicking the effect that a normal pancreas has on the liver.
-The therapy stimulates the liver to produce critical metabolic enzymes otherwise absent or dramatically reduced in both type 1 and type 2 diabetics.
-Rather than working to control blood sugar, the APT treats an advanced diabetic’s metabolic disorder by restoring their ability to properly convert carbohydrates into cellular energy.
-Because the onset and progression of advanced diabetes complications are due primarily to a patient’s inability to use carbohydrates for cellular energy, the APT re-opens a critical pathway for a healthier metabolism—tissues heal, and the serious complications from advanced diabetes are halted or reversed.
+Microburst Insulin Infusion (MII) represents a major shift in the approach to treating advanced diabetes complications.
+MII is an intravenous treatment, administered in a clinical setting, that utilizes a precise high-pressure pulsation algorithm to intelligently perfuse insulin into a diabetic patient- effectively mimicking the effect that a normal pancreas has on the liver.
+The treatment stimulates the liver to produce critical metabolic enzymes otherwise absent or dramatically reduced in both type 1 and type 2 diabetics.
+Rather than working to control blood sugar, MII treats an advanced diabetic’s metabolic disorder by restoring their ability to properly convert carbohydrates into cellular energy.
+Because the onset and progression of advanced diabetes complications are due primarily to a patient’s inability to use carbohydrates for cellular energy, MII re-opens a critical pathway for a healthier metabolism—tissues heal, and the serious complications from advanced diabetes are halted or reversed.

 The nerve cells are highly dependent on glucose metabolism.
 Without glucose metabolism, nerve cells starve and eventually will die.
-When patients with neuropathy begin the APT therapy, the nerves throughout the body are immediately fed and begin to respond in a surprising but normal way.
+When patients with neuropathy begin MII treatments, the nerves throughout the body are immediately fed and begin to respond in a surprising but normal way.

 A combination of being able to feel your feet, experiencing increased blood flow and improved health of the tissues will reduce the chance of blisters developing again and heal those that are already in place.
 This could mean preventing amputations.